21 Common Reasons And Legal Grounds For Divorce

 Calculate your finances

 No matter how much you love each other, you need to be practical and calculate your finances.
 The initial days may be smooth, but once you burn through your savings, you will realize that this is creating a stress and rift in your relationship.
-If your husband is unemployed, or you have a mounting debt, you could begin to lose respect for him.
-Also, you may be so bogged down and worried by money matters that the love between you begins to decline.
+Studies show that financial differences are stronger predictors of divorce compared to other forms of conflict (3).
+If your partner is unemployed, or you have a mounting debt, you could begin to lose respect for each other.
+Also, you may be so bogged down and worried by money matters that your love begins to decline.

-Also, if you believe in savings for your future and your husband is a spendthrift, it creates a rift.
+Also, if you believe in savings for your future and your partner is a spendthrift, it creates a rift.
 Usually, this could be a part of midlife crises.
-So. if you can mend it before it gets complex, you could save your marraige from falling apart.
+If you can mend it before it gets complex, you could save your marriage from falling apart.

 3. Physical and emotional abuse

 This is a serious problem, which makes it necessary for the victim to end the marriage.
-In fact, 34% of the divorces take place due to verbal, physical, or emotional abuse.
+In a study recording the major reasons behind divorce, 23.5% of people cited domestic violence as the prime reason (4).
 Even though the abuser may proclaim this, no one ever deserves to be physically, emotionally or verbally attacked.
 The scars are visible in physical abuse, but the marks left by verbal and emotional neglect and torture are invisible yet just as traumatizing.
 In some cases, both spouses are abusive, hurling expletives and hitting each other.

 protip_icon Quick fact